 Sharpness

-Corner to corner sharpness with the Canon RF 24-105mm f4 is really nice.
-You get very consistent performance across the frame at the different ends of the lens.
-You will see some minor sharpness falloff in the corners but the lens does perform best overall at 50mm due to the improved corners.
+Corner-to-corner sharpness with the Canon RF 24-105mm f4 is nice.
+You get consistent performance across the frame at the different ends of the lens.
+You will see some minor sharpness falloff in the corners, but the lens performs best overall at 50mm due to the improved corners.

-This lens is very sharp, but I think the EOS R is actually holding it back.
-I think it could be sharper if it was put on a higher megapixel camera without a low pass filter.
-The reason I say this is because when I test other sharp lenses on my EOS R, they are about as sharp as this, so I’m seeing a cap on sharpness based on the performance of the EOS R sensor, which by the way, is very good.
+This lens is very sharp, but I think the EOS R is holding it back.
+It could be sharper if it was put on a higher-megapixel camera without a low-pass filter.
+When I test other sharp lenses on my EOS R, they are about as sharp as this, so I see a cap on sharpness based on the performance of the EOS R sensor, which, by the way, is very good.

-So with future Canon RF bodies, you could see better center sharpness with the RF 24-105mm if you were using a higher megapixel sensor without any optical filters.
-So that could be indeed good news.
+With higher-megapixel Canon bodies, you could see better center sharpness with the RF 24-105mm if you used a higher-megapixel sensor without any optical filters.
+That could indeed be good news.
 However, the corners will likely not improve as they drop in sharpness compared to the center on the EOS R.

 Center Sharpness

-Center sharpness really nice with this lens.
-I spent quite a bit of time comparing side-by-sides in Lightroom to see what focal length was the sharpest and it’s all very close.
+Center sharpness is really nice with this lens.
+I spent quite a bit of time comparing side-by-sides in Lightroom to see what focal length was the sharpest, and it’s all very close.
 I would say 50mm is a hair sharper than 24mm and 105mm, but it’s very difficult to tell.
-Maybe when we get higher resolution cameras it will be easier to see the difference.
+Maybe when we get higher-resolution cameras, it will be easier to see the difference.

 Corner Sharpness

-When looking at the corners, 24mm is a hair sharper than the 105mm end but it’s also darker due to the vignetting.
+Looking at the corners, 24mm is a hair sharper than the 105mm end, but it’s also darker due to the vignetting.

-When looking at the corners at 50mm, the edges are the best overall.
+The corners are the best at 50mm.
 No chromatic aberrations and you get the most detail.

-The Canon 24-105mm f4 definitely performs the best overall at 50mm.
-You get the best corner sharpness, the least amount of chromatic aberrations, and very little vignetting and distortion.
-In terms of center sharpness, it’s extremely difficult to see a difference between the different focal lengths, but the closer you are to 50mm, the better the corners and edges will perform.
+The Canon 24-105mm f4 performs the best overall at 50mm.
+You get the best corner sharpness, the least amount of chromatic aberrations, and little vignetting and distortion.
+Regarding center sharpness, it’s extremely difficult to see a difference between the different focal lengths, but the closer you are to 50mm, the better the corners and edges will perform.

 Distortion